SpecTran: Spectral-Aware Transformer-based Adapter for LLM-Enhanced Sequential Recommendation: Methodology

 \subsection{Spectral-Aware Positional Encoding}

-Although the spectral-aware Transformer-based adapter provides an promising way to aggregate information from the entire spectral space, they cannot perceive the importance of different spectral components in the language space.
-Therefore, we introduce the Spectral-aware Positional Encoding module.
-On the one hand, we aim to introduce the importance of spectral information as an inductive bias, guiding the model to pay more attention to the important spectral components.
-Meanwhile, different output dimensions are encouraged to exploit diverse principal spectral components.The position encoding can be expressed as:
+Although the proposed adapter adaptively aggregates information from the entire spectral space, it cannot intrinsically perceive the inherent importance of different spectral components from the original language space.
+To incorporate this prior knowledge, we introduce the Spectral-Aware Positional Encoding module.
+We aim to utilize the singular values of the principal spectral components as an inductive bias, guiding the model to effectively learn from the language space.

-where $\mathbf{A}$ denotes the position encoding, $\mathbf{D}_d(\Sigma_d)$ denotes the learnable function of principal spectral weights, and $h_i(\sigma_i)$ is the learnable mapping function associated with the $i$-th principal spectral component.
+Our design is guided by three principles: 1) Given the potentially important role of principal components, we inject bias terms exclusively into the top $d$ spectral dimensions.
+This highlights their importance while reducing learning complexity.
+2) To encourage the output dimensions to capture diverse information, the positional encodings for different output dimensions should be distinct, and preferably orthogonal.
+3) The positional encodings require flexibility.
+Existing SVD-based methods rigidly use singular values as static weights, which may not directly quantify their true importance for recommendation tasks.
+To address this, we construct a flexible learnable mapping function to transform singular values into task-specific importance weights.

+\textbf{Learnable Spectral Positional Encoding.} Guided by these principles, we formulate the spectral positional encoding matrix $\mathbf{A} \in \mathbb{R}^{d \times r}$ as:

+where $\mathbf{D}_d \in \mathbb{R}^{d \times d}$ denotes the bias terms introduced on the $d$-dimensional principal spectral components.
+Notably, $\mathbf{D}_d$ is a diagonal matrix where each diagonal element $h(\sigma_i)$ is a transformed value derived from the original singular values via a learnable function:

+Intuitively, this positional encoding encourages each output dimension to prioritize the information from corresponding principal spectral components, with the magnitude of this preference modulated by their original singular values.

-For the learnable spectral mapping function, in order to adaptively capture the importance of different spectral components for recommendations, we design $h_i(\cdot)$ as a flexible function.
-Given the strong expressiveness of the Taylor expansion, we express $h_i(\sigma_i)$ as a Taylor expansion polynomial of the original spectral feature values and introduce learnable scaling coefficients to prevent higher-order expansion terms from dominating the final result.
-The proposed Taylor expansion-based mapping function can be formally expressed as:
+\textbf{Taylor Expansion-based Spectral Mapping.} To flexibly model the relationship between singular values and task-specific importance, we design $h(\cdot)$ as a highly expressive function.
+Leveraging the universal approximation capability of the Taylor expansion, we express $h(\cdot)$ as a Taylor polynomial of the original spectral singular values with learnable scaling coefficients.
+To ensure numerical stability and facilitate coefficient learning, we introduce a normalized singular value $\bar \sigma_i$ and learn the polynomial over this normalized space:

-where $\bar \sigma_i=\sigma_i / \sigma_1$ is the normalized singular value, $\bar \sigma_i^k$ represents $\bar \sigma_i$ to the power of $k$, $n$ denotes the total Taylor expansion order and $\alpha_i$ is the learnable coefficients for each Taylor expansion order.
-To ensure the consistency and stability, we multiply the results of the Taylor expansion by the $\sigma_1$ to control the relative magnitudes of the weights.